 - Customize your call-to-action.

 - Post content from (or mention) partners and other companies.

-Follow these tips and techniques to maximize the impact of your LinkedIn Company Page.
+To make the most out of your LinkedIn presence, it’s essential to follow best practices for LinkedIn Pages.
+Follow these tips and techniques to maximize the impact of your efforts.

 1. Complete all Page details with in-depth information about your company.